heavy-lifting/heavy-lifting.github.io/_posts/2019-07-23-that-summer-feeling.md

 # hatch x2

-i played two shows at hatch in june - one for plenty fuss supporting dorcha and the other for rowan with dbh and au sobre blau.  both evenings were super fun (despite technical issues at the dorcha gig) but i particularly enjoyed playing for rowan.  i've been working on some new sounds using more vocals (i've got a vocoder now which i can send an algorithmic midi pattern to as a carrier signal!) and synth stuff.  i was pretty nervous but i think the show went well and i had loads of fun.
+i played two shows at [hatch](http://www.hatchsheffield.com/) in june - one for plenty fuss supporting dorcha and the other for rowan with dbh and or sobre blau.  both evenings were super fun (despite technical issues at the dorcha gig) but i particularly enjoyed playing for rowan.  i've been working on some new sounds using more vocals (i've got a vocoder now which i can send an algorithmic midi pattern to as a carrier signal!) and synth stuff.  i was pretty nervous but i think the show went well and i had loads of fun.

 ![alt text](https://i.postimg.cc/qR5N2BFk/D7-R5629-Xo-AAy630.jpg "hatch gig poster")